Indivizo/legal/latest/en--general-terms-and-conditions.md

 * report any security incident to Service Provider as soon as possible,
 * co-operate with Service Provider when investigating a security incident.

 **9.3.** During the provision of the Service personal data can only be recorded if the person whose personal data is recorded gives his consent to the management and transfer of his personal data by Service Provider and Client.
 Client shall not send bulk emails (e.g. a link to invite candidates to record video interviews) to people who previously have not given their explicit consent to receiving such emails.
+If Client sends out invitations to video interviews, Client shall warrant that personal data of Applicants handled by Client (name, email address, other) have been collected lawfully, and all these data are controlled by Client lawfully and Client possesses all the necessary declarations from the Applicants to control their personal data.
+Client is responsible and liable for informing the Applicants about Service Provider’s role as a data processor in the process.

-**9.4.** Data gathered during the use of the Service (e.g. CVs, video interview files, evaluations) is a property of Client.
-Privacy Policy regulates the storage and transfer of data by Service Provider.
+**9.4.** Data gathered during the use of the Service (e.g. CVs, video interview files, evaluations) is a property of Client with the exception of the Freemium package  where all the data gathered during the use of the Service is controlled by Service Provider.
+When the Freemium package is used by Client Service Provider is entitled to communicate marketing messages towards the Applicants (with the Applicants’ consent) and entitled to use the data gathered during the use of the Service.

+Privacy Policy regulates data control and data process, the storage and transfer of data by Service Provider.

 **9.5.** Service Provider calls the attention of Client that the CVs, video files and other documents uploaded by the users include personal data.
 Client declares and warrants that, in compliance with the currently applicable laws, in particular Act CXII of 2011 on the right of self-determination relating to information and the freedom of information, Act VI of 1998 on the protection of individuals in the course of processing personal data by machine, and Act V of 2013 on the Civil Code, it will treat the personal data made accessible on the basis of this GTC with confidentiality, and use them exclusively for the purpose of the given service, and that it will not disclose them and will not give access to them for third parties.